About the Journal

 Ownership

-Research Advances in Mathematics Education (AIEM) is created, coordinated and funded by the Spanish Society for Research in Mathematics Education (SEIEM).
+Research Advances in Mathematics Education (AIEM) is owned, coordinated and funded by the Spanish Society for Research in Mathematics Education (SEIEM).

 Credits